radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 With TLS-X.509-PKIX, a client is uniquely identified by the tuple of the serial number of the presented client certificate and the issuer.

 In practice, identification of unique clients is not always necessary and could be based on the subject of the presented certificate or a subjectAltName entry.
-While this identification technique could match multiple distinct certificates and therefore distinct clients, it is often sufficient, e.g. for the purpose of applying policies.
+While this identification technique could match multiple distinct certificates and therefore distinct clients, it is often sufficient, e.g., for the purpose of applying policies.

 Note well: having identified a connecting entity does not mean the server necessarily wants to communicate with that client.
 For example, if the Issuer is not in a trusted set of Issuers, the server may decline to perform RADIUS transactions with this client.